drewf24/world-airbnb/data-analysis/data-analysis.md

 ### Understanding Price

-To start, a bootsrap distribution was constructed for the median price of Airbnbs in NYC.
+To start, a bootstrap distribution was constructed for the median price of Airbnbs in NYC.
 This will help to better understand the range of prices and the real estate landscape that the true median price would be within.